secretstartups/handbook/job-families/engineering/security-engineer/index.html.md

 **Success Criteria**

 The project needs to have a well defined exit criteria.
 This should match with the expected outcome and intent of the project definition.
-It is ok to have recommended actions moving forward given these are learnings that were developed during the initiative and not part of the original goal.
+It is ok to recommended further actions to be taken in the future given those are based on insights gained during execution of the initiative and were not part of the original goal.

 **Stakeholders**